Gods and Goddesses

 Who were Hilaeira and the Leucippides in Greek mythology?

 Hilaeira and her sister Phoebe, known as the Leucippides, were mortal princesses in Greek mythology who were abducted by the Dioscuri (Castor and Pollux).
-They were later deified and worshipped as goddesses associated with light and dawn.
+They were later deified and worshiped as goddesses associated with light and dawn.

 Why were Hilaeira and the Leucippides important in Greek mythology?